PiaMWetzel/historical_weather/README.md

 The user sees the hottest and coldest highs and lows, a scatterplot with current and past data,
 and how today's data compares - e.g. `Today is 66.7% hotter than previous October 8s`

 Right now, the page concentrates on data of only one reporting station (downtown Los Angeles, near USC).
-Medium-term goal is it to include reporting stations in all of southern California.
+The medium-term goal is it to include reporting stations in all of southern California.

 ### FAQs:
 #### Where to you get the current weather data?